What are the best solar panels to install at my home or business?

 Before we go any further, let’s address the elephant in the room.
 GI Energy are a solar retailer.
 Our job is to sell solar panels.
 So, how can this article be completely honest and non-biased?
 Well, realistically we do have our favourites and are we probably aren’t totally neutral in that respect.
 Over the last decade we have installed all the major solar panel brands.
 And over the years we have made some favourites.
 Not because we have more profit in certain brands, but because we really like them for lots of value-related (not profit based) reasons.
 It is really important to note here that GI Energy have NEVER held stock of any solar panel brand.
 We chose not to do this very early on when we first started trading.
 The reason?
 So our messages to clients through reviews and sales consultants can come from a place of honesty…not a place of having to push stock we hold.

 So, while we have favourites, the favouritism has come from really, genuinely believing certain solar panels are better than others.
-At the same time, we recognise that everyone needs are different, and the “best” solar panel for you, may not be the best solar panel for your neighbour!
+At the same time, we recognise that everyone needs are different, and the “best solar panels in 2022” for you, may not be the best solar panel for your neighbour!

 So, where do we start?
 Well, let’s take a look at the various categories we should consider when choosing a solar panel: